 Flags are important symbols of honour and should be displayed appropriately, consistently, and with respect.
-The City of Regina follows the City of Regina - Flag Half-masting Details when flying flags in front of City Hall in the Queen Elizabeth II Courtyard and at other City facilities.
-These guidelines address topics such as half-masting, precedence, disposal and how to purchase a Regina flag.
+The City of Regina follows the City of Regina - Flag Protocol Guidelines when flying flags in front of City Hall in the Queen Elizabeth II Courtyard and at other City facilities.
+These guidelines address topics such as precedence, half-masting, disposal and how to purchase a Regina flag.

 The City of Regina also raises flags to commemorate important and significant events or campaigns in the city.
 All requests must meet the criteria outlined in our guidelines.
 Complete the Flag Raising Request form.
 The Office of the City Clerk will review the requests on a first-come first-served basis.
 If a flag raising ceremony is also to be requested, the Courtyard must be booked through the Central Scheduling area.
 There is a fee to book the Courtyard.

 The following is the flag schedule for the Albert Street Bridge in 2016 and could change based on any national/international event that may occur:

 - April, May & June – Canada, Saskatchewan and Union Jack

 - July – Canada